-Beginning in the fall of 2013, the Close School of Entrepreneurship will create a community of young entrepreneurs at Drexel.
-Students of all backgrounds and interests, united by dreams of starting companies and pursuing their entrepreneurial passions, will find a unique residential program supported by specially trained and dedicated faculty and staff.
-This close-knit community of enterprising students will live together and enjoy targeted training, fun activities, and field trips as well as experienced and connected mentors able to foster their innovative aspirations.
+Young entrepreneurs at Drexel call the Close School’s Entrepreneurship Living-Learning Community (ELLC) home.
+Students of all backgrounds and interests, united by dreams of starting companies and pursuing their passions, find a unique residential program supported by specially trained and dedicated faculty and staff.
+This close-knit community of enterprising students lives together and enjoys targeted training, activities, and field trips, as well as experienced and connected mentors able to foster their innovative aspirations.

-Students will join the founding team of dynamic young innovators and build friendships and networks that will sustain them throughout their college years and subsequent careers, all the while developing essential skills for success in the risk-rewarding economy of tomorrow.
+As a member of the ELLC, you will join a team of dynamic young innovators and build friendships and networks that will sustain you throughout your college years and subsequent careers, all the while developing essential skills for success in the risk-rewarding economy of tomorrow.

-- Mentoring opportunities will be provided to assist students in developing an initial idea, concept or business plan.
+- Mentoring opportunities assist students in developing an initial idea, concept or business plan.

-- ELLC students will benefit from guest lectures and entrepreneurial workshops from prominent entrepreneurs in the region representing diverse industry and market sectors.
+- Guest lectures and workshops from prominent entrepreneurs in the region represent diverse industry and market sectors.

-- Numerous entrepreneurial field trips will take place exposing students to (1) venture capital and private equity firms, (2) large well-established companies that emphasize innovation and (3) start-ups.
+- Numerous field trips expose students to (1) venture capital and private equity firms, (2) large well-established companies that emphasize innovation and (3) start-ups.

-- Participants will have one-on-one access to both emerging companies currently incubating in the Baiada Institute for Entrepreneurship and experienced serial entrepreneurs.
+- One-on-one access to both emerging companies currently incubating in the Baiada Institute for Entrepreneurship and experienced serial entrepreneurs.

 A fully funded trip to Silicon Valley is the Capstone Event during spring break.
-Building upon the experiences gained in the local region, students in the Entrepreneurship Living-Learning Community will visit well-known innovative companies in Silicon Valley, in addition to emerging entrepreneurial companies in various industries.
+Building upon the experiences gained locally, students in the ELLC visit innovative, well-known companies in Silicon Valley, in addition to emerging entrepreneurial companies in various industries.

 Academic and Social Benefits